Psychotic Disorders Diagnosis and Treatment

 Genetics

 Genetics are thought to contribute as a cause of psychotic disorders.
-Though, research has found that just because an individual has a genetic predisposition does not necessarily mean they will develop a psychotic disorder.
+However, research has found that just because an individual has a genetic predisposition does not necessarily mean they will develop a psychotic disorder.

 Environmental Causes